 2. Joint Venture/Tax Implications.
-A joint venture is commonly thought of as a limited duration general partnership formed for a specific business activity.392 Unless the venturers elect otherwise, it is treated for federal income tax purposes like a general partnership in that the entity pays no tax; rather, its income or loss is allocated to the joint venturers.393
+A joint venture is commonly thought of as a limited duration general partnership formed for a specific business activity.397 Unless the venturers elect otherwise, it is treated for federal income tax purposes like a general partnership in that the entity pays no tax; rather, its income or loss is allocated to the joint venturers.398

 3. Contributions of Appreciated Property.
-As a general rule, a transfer of appreciated property in exchange for an interest in a general partnership will not result in any gain or loss being recognized by the transferor, the partnership or any of the other partners of the partnership.394 The tax basis of the transferor in his partnership interest and of the partnership in the transferred property is the basis the transferor had in the transferred property at the time of managing venturer as it held title to the venture's properties in its name and had a power of attorney to dispose of the properties, and explained:

-Joint venturers for the development of a particular oil and gas lease have fiduciary duties to each other arising from the relationship of joint ownership of the mineral rights of the lease. [citation omitted] Likewise, if there is a joint venture between the operating owner of an interest in oil and gas well drilling operations and the non-operating interest owners, the operating owner owes a fiduciary duty to the non-operating interest owners. [citation omitted] In addition, "[a]n appointment of an attorney-in-fact creates an agency relationship," and an agency creates a fiduciary relationship as a matter of law. [citation omitted] The scope of the fiduciary duties raised by a joint venture relationship, however, does not extend beyond the development of the particular lease and activities related to that development.
+As a general rule, a transfer of appreciated property in exchange for an interest in a general partnership will not result in any gain or loss being recognized by the transferor, the partnership or any of the other partners of the partnership.399 The tax basis of the transferor in his partnership interest and of the partnership in the transferred property is the basis the transferor had in the transferred property at the time of the transfer.400 Under certain circumstances, a partner's contribution of property may result in a net reduction in liability to that partner in excess of the partner's tax basis in the contributed property.
+In such a situation, the partner will recognize a gain to the extent of such excess.
+In lease. [citation omitted] Likewise, if there is a joint venture between the operating owner of an interest in oil and gas well drilling operations and the non-operating interest owners, the operating owner owes a fiduciary duty to the non-operating interest owners. [citation omitted] In addition, "[a]n appointment of an attorney-in-fact creates an agency relationship," and an agency creates a fiduciary relationship as a matter of law. [citation omitted] The scope of the fiduciary duties raised by a joint venture relationship, however, does not extend beyond the development of the particular lease and activities related to that development.

 The dispute revolved around the manager's sale of parts of its interest after giving oral notice to the other venturer, but not the written notice accompanied by full disclosure specified in the agreement.
-The opinion is lengthy and very fact specific, but the following lessons can be drawn from it: (i) calling a relationship a joint venture can result in a court categorizing the relationship as fiduciary, which in turn implicates duties of candor and loyalty and could implicate the common law corporate opportunity doctrine, (ii) it is important to document the relationship intended (an LLC could be used as the joint venture entity and the LLC company agreement could define or in Delaware eliminate fiduciary duties), and (iii) written agreements should be understood and followed literally.
+The opinion is lengthy and very fact specific, but the following lessons can be drawn from it: (i) calling a relationship a joint venture can result in a court categorizing the relationship as fiduciary, which in turn implicates duties of candor and loyalty and could implicate the common law corporate opportunity doctrine; (ii) it is important to document the relationship intended (an LLC could be used as the joint venture entity and the LLC company agreement could define or in Delaware eliminate fiduciary duties); and (iii) written agreements should be understood and followed literally.

-- 390 See Coastal Plains Dev.
+395 See Coastal Plains Dev.
 Corp. v.
 Micrea, Inc., 572 S.W.2d 285, 287-88 (Tex.
+1978).

-1978). - 391 TRPA § 2.03(c); TBOC § 152.052(c). - 392 See, e.g., Tompkins v.
+396 TRPA § 2.03(c); TBOC § 152.052(c).

+397 See, e.g., Tompkins v.
 Comm'r, 97 F.2d 396 (4th Cir.
 1938); United States v.
 U.S. Nat'l Bank of Portland, Or., 239 F.2d 475, 475-80 (9th Cir.
+1956).

-1956). - 393 I.R.C. § 7701(a)(2) (2006).
+398 I.R.C. § 7701(a)(2) (2006).

-394 I.R.C. § 721(a) (1997).
+399 I.R.C. § 721(a) (1997).
 But see Treas.
 Reg. § 1.707-3 (2003) (discussing disguised sales).